matthew-grinaker/Recent-Projects/README.md

 # Recent Projects Portfolio

-Welcome to my collection of recent projects!
-This repository serves as a showcase of my latest work, experiments, and learning endeavors.
+Welcome to my collection of recent projects I’ve completed.
+This repository showcases my latest work experiments and learning.

 ## About This Repository

-This repo contains multiple projects, each with its own dedicated folder and documentation.
-Each project includes a `README.md` file with detailed information about the specific implementation, technologies used.
-Some projects may also contain other technical documentation.
+This repository contains multiple projects, each in its own dedicated folder with documentation.
+Each project has a `README.md` file detailing its implementation and technologies used.
+Some projects also include other technical documentation.

 ## Repository Structure